• Skip to main content

 Ingredients

-• Rolled oats: try using thick rolled oats, also called old fashion oats, for best texture.
-Quick cooking oats will work too, but will give you a smoother result, which should be delicious too.
+• Rolled oats: try using thick rolled oats, also called old-fashioned oats, for the best texture.
+Quick oats will work too, but will give you a smoother result, which should be delicious too.
 DO NOT use steel-cut oats!

 • Sweetener (liquid): use maple syrup or agave nectar or brown rice syrup.

-• Plant-based milk: any kind will work, choose your favorite!
+• Non-dairy milk: any kind will work, choose your favorite!
+I used oat milk from Oatly.

 • Vanilla extract: optional, omit if you don't have it.
 But I highly recommend using it, it gives the oats such an amazing flavor and boosts the natural sweetness.

-• Baking powder: it helps "puff" the baked oats and make it feel lighter and "cake-y".
+• Baking powder: it helps "puff" the baked oats and make them feel lighter and "cakey".

 Showing are the ingredients needed to make this recipe.